See answer

 • Ethanol

-Ingredients generally considered helpful for eczema-prone skin include:
+Ingredients generally considered safe and helpful for eczema-prone skin include:

 • Niacinamide